Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Discussion

 \subsection{Simulation framework}

 In this work, we combined methods for mixed-dimensional contact interaction, an elasto-plastic formulation for geometrically exact Simo-Reissner beams, and specifically designed materials for simplified balloon modeling with real-world patient-specific artery models.
 The proposed stenting device model is simple and easy to adapt for various complex geometries, as is the case for real-world applications.
 It fulfills the requirements for a realistic expansion behavior independent from its initial configuration.
 As described in Section~\ref{sec:freestentexpansion}, it expands evenly for realistic pressure values, showing typical effects like dogboning and post-stenting straightening.
 The maximum balloon diameter can be easily adapted to the lesion-specific case by altering the balloon material parameters or initial configuration.
-The reduced-dimensional 1D stent model requires significantly less computational effort than fully resolved 3D structures.
-Nonetheless, it provides exact solutions during the interaction with the artery model through sophisticated methods for mixed-dimensional contact mechanics.
 Through automated geometry generation, the stent geometry can also be adjusted for different lesions or to compare the outcome using different stents.
-This approach focuses on the effect of the stent deployment on the arterial tissue; hence, the majority of degrees of freedom belong to the artery model.